ot24net/uweb/README.md

 ## Performance
 Route middleware is rather fast, especially for long path, as it stores paths in tree.
-Session middleware depends on redis, and will slow down the benchmark.
+Session middleware depends on cache, which will slow down the benchmark.